hong223/trade-up/README.md

 6. Trade-Up have now have the ability to transfer created calendar and resource estaimte algorithms to their other features.

-Below chart shows 35/41 issues in Sprint 4 which have all been completed - with the remaining tasks left under the Trade-Up employed team.

 <h2><a name = "Title2"> 2.
 Project Governance </a></h2>

 ## Evidence of Decision Making ##